bigpopakap-crap/moodly/README.md

 # Deployment

-Moodly is deployed with Heroku:
-* Heroku [bigpopakap/moodly][heroku-url].

-The app runs in a staging and production environment:
+Moodly is deployed with [Github pages][github-pages], running in a staging and production environment:
 * [Staging][staging-url]
 * [Production][production-url]